In the days just gone by, seeking help was an arduous exercise in itself.

 Email arrives.. and thus follows the email-based support

 Since the time it was invented, email has taken over our lives in every respect.
 The kind of speed and horizon of communication that email made possible was like a quantum leap for us collectively.
 Businesses were quick to assimilate this revolutionary new ‘technology’ in a manner that it empowered them to handle ‘people’ problems efficiently.

 With more than 600 million people internationally using email, it is still one of the most important channels of communication and the widest used internet application.
-Gmail, the fastest growing email service, already has more than 4 million paying business as customers.
+Gmail, the fastest-growing email service, already has more than 4 million paying businesses as customers.
 Needless to say, Gmail is the go-to option for almost everyone.

 Improvisation never ends, and what followed was the advent of heavy help desk solutions.
 Although intended at adding structure to ‘support’ and speeding up the process, heavy help desk actually does the exact opposite.
 Just like maps, traditional help-desk solutions failed to make our lives easier.